ghosalya/NSAssignment/README.txt

-NS Assignment || a 50.005 Computer System Engineering project by Gede Ria Ghosalya (1001841) & Keong Jo Hsi (1001685)
+NS Project: Secure File Transfer || 50.005 Computer System Engineering by Gede Ria Ghosalya (1001841) & Keong Jo Hsi (1001685)

-1. How to use
+1. How to run the programs

 1a.
-Using java compiler
+Using the java compiler

 First, compile Crypto.java on both sides.